 In 1985, she opened a large studio and workshop near Campo Santo Stefano in Venice where she developed the art of combining fabrics, designs and colours.

 Contacted by companies in Milan, her products (cushions, tapestries, plaid…) were sold in department stores such as Harvey Nichols in London, and Gergof & Goodman, Neiman Marcus, Barney’s and the Portantina shop in New York.

-In 1990, in her shop, she met Messieur Lavoix, director of Christian Dior Menswear (Esprit Chevalier collection), and from that moment she began working with a number of French fashion designers including Yves Saint Laurent, Emanuel Ungaro, Balmain, Louis Feraud, Leconanet-Hemant, Dominique Sirop, the interior designer of the Charles Jouffre Opera Theatre, Jacque Grange pour Décovar.
+In 1990, she met Messieur Lavoix, director of Christian Dior Menswear (Esprit Chevalier collection), and from that moment she began working with a number of French fashion designers including Yves Saint Laurent, Emanuel Ungaro, Balmain, Louis Feraud, Leconanet-Hemant, Dominique Sirop, the interior designer of the Charles Jouffre Opera Theatre, Jacque Grange pour Décovar.
 In 2000 she opened a shop in Saint Germain, Paris, in the beautiful Rue Jacob.

-In Italy, during the same period, she worked with Valentino and Fendi, and in 2006 with Gucci.
+During the same period, she worked with Valentino and Fendi, and in 2006 with Gucci.
 In the USA, she was awarded a contract to furnish a private jet.